- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Follow these steps to enter the Advanced Startup environment:

-1. Since your computer is only showing a black screen, press and hold your power button to shut it down.
+- Since your computer only shows a black screen, press and hold your power button to shut it down.

-2. Once your system comes up and displays the Windows logo, press and hold the power button again to interrupt the boot process and shut down the system.
+- Once your system displays the Windows logo, press and hold the power button again to interrupt the boot process and shut down the system.

-11. Choose a restore date and click on the Next button.
-Make sure you choose a point prior to when you started seeing the black screen.
+- Choose a restore date and click on the Next button.
+Make sure you choose a point before you started seeing the black screen.

-14. Windows will now remove apps and settings introduced to your system after the restore point.
+- After the restore point, Windows will remove the apps and settings that were introduced to your system.

 If the above method doesn’t work for any reason, you can boot your system in Safe Mode and use the System Restore option.